 The Town of Warren and The Avenue Concept have partnered to create Warren’s first Public Art Utility Box Program, which debuted with boxes on Water Street painted with original artwork by local artists William Schaff and Adam Tracy.

-In April 2021, seven new boxes were painted by Heather Annis, The Lady J, Kristin Divona, Holy Emidy, Adam Kelley, Makerjake, and Connor Robinson.
+In April 2021, seven new boxes were painted by Heather Annis, The Lady J, Kristin Divona, Holly Emidy, Adam Kelley, Makerjake, and Connor Robinson.

 Adam Tracy, Warren's Waterfront